Homepage Set as Homepage Bookmark Us Tell A Friend Subscribe To Free Newsletter About

 Tip 9: Introduce your resume

-A good cover letter will arouse the reader's curiosity and motivate him/her to review the
+A good cover letter will arouse the reader's curiosity and motivate him/her to review the resume as well.

 Tip 10: Initiate a “call for action”